emunozh/smum/docs/2-sm.rst

    This variable is one of the most important variables for the estimation of electricity consumption levels of individual households.

-   This variable describes the use of Air Conditioning on the household for cooling.
+   This variable describes the use of Air Conditioning in the household for cooling purposes.

 2) Cooking